 Our lab seeks to understand how ecological and evolutionary processes interact to generate and regulate biodiversity across spatiotemporal scales and levels of biological organization.
 Living systems are diverse from gene sequences to organismal morphology to communities and ecosystems.
 Our goal as biologists is to document and catalogue this diversity and understand the complex interactions and dynamics that generate and sustain biological variation.
 Towards those ends, we integrate a variety of approaches including quantitative theory, phylogenetics, high-performance computing, ecoinformatics, morphometrics, field sampling, and taxonomy.
-Our research is strongly rooted in biodiversity collections, and the lab manages a research collection of approximately 30,000 ant specimens.
-If you are interested in joining the lab as a grad student, postdoc, or in some other capacity, please contact firstname.lastname@example.org.
+Our research is strongly rooted in biodiversity collections, and the lab manages a research collection of approximately 50,000 ant specimens.
+Also see our Lab Website.

 A long-term research goal of our lab is to build a comprehensive database and map of how ants are distributed around the world.
 We recently published a milestone in this effort, the first high-resolution mapping of richness and rarity.
 In this study, we compared ant patterns to vertebrates and used machine learning to predict hotspots of undiscovered diversity, which should help guide future research.

 Mainland fieldwork tales: of ants, earthquake, and fish cake